Blueleaf/api/README.md

 ## Creating Users

 You can create clients of a firm by sending a POST request containing an `email` address, a `full_name` string, and an optional `password`.
 If you do not supply a password, the client will have to use the password recovery feature to set a password.

+You must specify an HTTP `Content-Type` of `application/x-www-form-urlencoded`, and then supply the parameters in as the HTTP payload in the format `name=value&name2=value1`, etc. The payload must be URL encoded, so for example, spaces must be replaced with `%20`, etc.

 If the request succeeds, the household object will be returned.
 If it fails, the HTTP response code will indicate the nature of the problem, and the body will contain an error string.

 ### Possible errors